-(1) Emergency illumination (Special Condition No. 5);
+(1) Emergency illumination (Special Condition 5);

-(2) Aural emergency alarm (Special Condition No. 7);
+(2) Aural emergency alarm (Special Condition 7);

-(3) Fasten seat belt signal or return to seat signal as applicable (Special Condition No. 8); and d.
+(3) Fasten seat belt signal or return to seat signal as applicable (Special Condition 8); and d.
 Crew rest compartments visually divided to the extent that evacuation could be affected must have exit signs that direct occupants to the primary stairway exit.
 The exit signs must be provided in each separate section of the LD-MCR compartment and must meet the requirements of § 25.812(b)(1)(i) at amendment 25-58.
-An exit sign with reduced background area, as described in Special Condition No. 4(a), may be used to meet this requirement.
+An exit sign with reduced background area, as described in Special Condition 4(a), may be used to meet this requirement. e.
+For sections within a LD-MCR compartment that are created by the installation of a partition with a door separating the sections, the following requirements of these special conditions must be met with the door open and with the door closed:

-(4) Smoke or fire detection (Special Condition No. 10).
+(4) Smoke or fire detection (Special Condition 10).